olivierbonte/Land_Atmosphere_interactions_notes_public/README.md

 There are several ways to use Quarto, but here [VS Code](https://code.visualstudio.com/Download) is used as interface.
 With VS Code installed for you OS, perform the following:

 1. Under extensions, install the [Quarto extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto).
-2. Follow the instructions [here](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment) and select `la_interations_quarto`.
+2. Follow the instructions [here](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment) and select `la_interations_quarto` as your Python interpreter for VS Code.
 3. To have a nice preview of your `.qmd` quarto document, use `Ctrl + Shift + k`.
+After modifying the `.qmd` document, use the same key combination to render the preview again.
+Alternatively, run `quarto preview` in the CLI (this should normally eliminate the need to use `Ctrl + Shift + k` repeatedly).
 4. To render the entire set of documents as one `.pdf`, type `quarto render` in the command line.
+Under the `_book` folder, you can then find the render `.pdf`.

 General note for Mac users: `Ctrl` is `Cmd`.